 - Area environmental groups

 - Non-profit, support & cultural groups

 - Collectors of coins, board games, cameras, WWII memorabilia, vintage radios, cameras, model railroads, and other unique collections

 The Fredricksen Library encourages exhibits by community clubs, organizations, schools, and individuals.

 The library displays materials from recognized non-partisan groups in the community who have cultural, historical, educational, recreational non-partisan purposes with open membership.
 The content of all exhibits must be appropriate to be viewed by all ages.
 The library does not promote partisan viewpoints and reserves the right to reject any display that is partisan in nature.
 The library reserves the right to place limits on location, duration and size of exhibits.
 Exhibitions do not imply endorsement by the library.
-Due to the high level of interest in our exhibit space, and to provide a variety of displays, the frequency of exhibits by organizations or individuals is limited to a maximum of once each calendar year.
+Due to the high level of interest in our exhibit space, and to provide a variety of displays, the frequency of exhibits by organizations or individuals is limited to a maximum of once every other year.
 In-house fundraising and volunteer displays are also scheduled and take priority over outside exhibitors.
-Typically, the front lobby display case schedule is filled a year in advance with some exceptions.
+Typically, the front lobby display case schedule is filled a year in advance with some exceptions, or cancellations.

 The library does not allow displays for the sole purpose of promoting commercial businesses/sales.
 Exhibited items may not be labeled with prices.
 If items are for sale, the exhibitor may provide a price list complete with contact information, copies of which may be placed on a table in the lobby.
 The library will not handle any sales transactions or questions.